willxtong/typescript-basics/mini-apps/sort/README.md

 # Sort Mini-App

-A tiny project that allows sorting of arrays, strings and linked lists.
+A tiny project that bubble sorts arrays, strings and linked lists.